TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 Go addresses function error with an explicit and imperative approach.
 In general, a function is expected to return a pair of values.
 The first one is the result value and the other one is the error value.
 Go expects us to check and handle the error using `if err != nil {}` for every function call.

-Here are some tips for function error handling tailored for the [application server directory structure in this post](#application-server-directory-structure).
+Here are some tips for function error handling tailored for the [server directory structure in this post](#server-directory-structure).

 -   Handler layer (System boundary)
     -   Log error.